Using Two Different Protocols for the Same Git Remote

 git pull on my repostories, I never get prompted to enter my SSH key's password, since reading from my repository

-is done via the Git wire protocol.
+is done via the HTTPS protocol.

-- 1) With Github this is easy, but what if you're hosting your code on a webserver that only uses public key-based authentication?
+- 1) With GitHub this is easy, but what if you're hosting your code on a webserver that only uses public key-based authentication?

 This illustrates another advantage of the